 Are you looking for an easy dessert?
 I hear you.
 While I’m certainly not opposed to all day in the kitchen, sometimes I just want a dessert that’s easy, fuss-free but still insanely delicious.
 This easy Raspberry Mousse is all of those things.

-Juicy berries mixed with billowy whipped cream, this eggless mousse reminds me of sunny days.
+Juicy berries mixed with billowy whipped cream, this eggless mousse, similar to my eggless raspberry tiramisu, reminds me of sunny days.

 Mousse is a classic elegant dessert – light and airy and perfect to finish a dinner party meal.
 Often, mousse is made using raw eggs as a way of stabilising the dessert, meaning it will hold it’s shape when you dig your spoon in.

 I have a bit of thing about cooking with raw eggs though.
 I’m beyond sure I have eaten mousse with raw eggs in it during my life but I just have this paranoia about raw eggs so this raspberry mousse is eggless.

 You only need a handful of ingredients and not a raw egg in sight